rhbanks779/module2-project/README.md

 # React Module 2 Project

 This project was created via React.
-The Purpose of this app is to bring enjoyment and relaxation for people looking for a break.
+The Purpose of this app is to bring enjoyment and relaxation for people looking for brief moments of levity.

 ## Target Audience